stoeps13/connections-doc/source/connectors/icec/cec-profile-completion.md

 In the edit area you can select all fields that you want users to populate in the widget.
 These fields can be a select box or an input field.

+!!! note
-**Note:** If you select a field that reflects a user preference, such as **Time zone**, the field is shown in the widget even when it is not empty, giving the user a chance to change it.
+    If you select a field that reflects a user preference, such as **Time zone**, the field is shown in the widget even when it is not empty, giving the user a chance to change it.

 ![image](images/image102.png)